littledpurple/checklog/README.md

 # checklog
-Simple Python scipt to check rsyslog logs
+Simple Python - Bash scipt to check if logs collected with rsyslog are fresh.